Umuzi-org/ACN-syllabus/content/topics/data-validation-and-quality-control/_index.md

   - How complete is the data?
   - It's very important to differentiate between data that is missing and data that has a zero value!
 These mean very different things!
-  - QC: get count of missing observations
+  - QC: get the count of missing observations
   - QC: Are all important variables measured?

 - Measurement accuracy: